-Find out more about Year 4, Centaurs.
+Find out more about Year 4, Jupiter class.

 Hello!
 Welcome to our class page where you will find lots of information.
 Every day, remember a clear, named water bottle, a named PE kit with a House colour t-shirt, weather appropriate clothing (especially for all the OPAL fun), a current reading book (either from home or school) and an enthusiastic attitude to learning.
 Good attendance is essential this year as we cover so much each day and need to constantly build on previous learning.